jebish/titanic-ml/README.md

 4️⃣ Download the Dataset

-Downlaod & Extract the [dataset](https://www.kaggle.com/datasets/yasserh/titanic-dataset/data) and place the ".csv" file inside the data/ folder.
+Download & Extract the [dataset](https://www.kaggle.com/datasets/yasserh/titanic-dataset/data) and place the ".csv" file inside the data/ folder.

-Alternatively, you can provide dataset path as argument.
+Alternatively, you can provide a dataset path as an argument.

 🚀 <h1>Running the Project</h1>